-The Department of Health (DH) asked the National Institute for Health and Clinical Excellence (NICE) to produce public health guidance on physical activity, play and sport for pre-school and school-age children in family, pre-school, school and community settings.
+The Department of Health (DH) asked NICE to produce public health guidance on physical activity, play and sport for pre-school and school-age children in family, pre-school, school and community settings.

 The guidance is for all those who have a direct or indirect role in – and responsibility for – promoting physical activity for children and young people.
 This includes those working in the NHS, education, local authorities and the wider public, private, voluntary and community sectors.
 It will also be of interest to parents, grandparents and other carers (including professional carers), children and young people and other members of the public.
 It includes recommendations for schools, but does not make recommendations for the national curriculum.